Propulsion of a flexible foil in a wavy flow: resonance, antiresonance, and destructive self-interference: Propulsion with equal heave and wave frequencies

 \subsection{Finite waves}

-For larger values of the wavenumber $k^*$, at high frequencies (the heave-dominated region) the thrust and power remain close to the thrust and power in a uniform flow.
+For larger values of the wavenumber $k^*$, at high frequencies (the heave-dominated region) the thrust and power remain close to the thrust and power in a uniform flow when the heave velocity and wave velocity are in phase.
 At lower frequencies where the wavy flow has greater relative strength, we distinguish between two effects: oscillatory dependence on the wavenumber and a general decay of the effect of the wavy flow as the wavenumber increases.